‘Istanbul is the most highly populated city in Turkey and has the interesting quirk of being located in both Europe and Asia…’

 |Hagia Sophia by night|

-Descending 52 stone steps into the cavernous vaults below the city streets will see you enter the Sunken Palace.
-James Bond fans might recognise it from 007’s adventures in ‘From Russia With Love’, and Dan Brown enthusiasts from final scenes of the author’s book ‘Inferno’.
-I was way too busy marvelling at the dark and creepy interior, which was made to seem darker as we’d just come out of the brilliant sunshine.
+Descending 52 stone steps into the cavernous vaults below the streets of Istanbul will lead you to the Sunken Palace.
+James Bond fans might recognise it from 007’s adventures in ‘From Russia With Love’, and Dan Brown enthusiasts from final scenes of ‘Inferno’.
+I was way too busy marvelling at the dark and creepy interior, which was made even darker as we’d just come out of the brilliant sunshine.
 I spent much of my time trying not to lose LT as he darted around taking photos.
 Luckily, I managed to hear his soft Scouse accent in amongst the throngs of foreign tongues.

 The Basilica is a maze of columns and pathways and is easy to navigate.
 One of the highlights is the Medusa column, which manages to be beautiful and ugly as sin at the same time.

 After spending the following morning checking out our neighbourhood, we spent the afternoon relaxing in the Istanbul sun and enjoying local cuisine.
 We stumbled upon the tiniest café, with a food cart outside serving up chicken breast, white rice and chickpeas.
 It sounds simple, but it was sooo tasty and incredibly cheap.
 On each tabletop in the Café (by which I mean both of them), were clay pots with whole chilies in them.
 I stuck a couple in my chicken pilaff and proceeded to make lots of odd noises as the inside of my mouth melted away.
 They.
 Were.
 Fabulous.
 So fabulous, in fact, that I bought a jar to take home with me.

 After setting my chops on fire, we moved on to some Turkish apple tea.
 This is often served cold with a bit of sugar to sweeten the taste.
 We rounded off the late afternoon with a few‘Efes’ beers in the shadow of the Blue Mosque.